theborakompanioni/bitcoin-spring-boot-starter/readme.md

 See the autoconfig class `BitcoinZeroMqClientAutoConfiguration` for more details.

-Also, if you have [Bitcoinj](https://github.com/bitcoinj/bitcoinj) in the classpath, it will create a bean of type `BitcoinjTransactionPublisherFactory` and `BitcoinjBlockPublisherFactory` which will emit Bitcoinj types for your convenience.
+Also, if you have [bitcoinj](https://github.com/bitcoinj/bitcoinj) in the classpath, it will create a bean of type `BitcoinjTransactionPublisherFactory` and `BitcoinjBlockPublisherFactory` which will emit `bitcoinj` types for your convenience.

 ### bitcoin-jsonrpc-client